 Eric and Mary Fisher: measuring success by client loyalty

-Fisher believes that the quality of service at a salon is just as important as the work it turns out.
+RECRUIT THE RIGHT PEOPLEFisher believes that the quality of service at a salon is just as important as the work it turns out.
 "Customer satisfaction starts at the beginning.
 You've got to be manic about the people you hire," he says.
 "My motto is, 'Hire for attitude, train for talent.'"
 Fisher looks for friendly and caring people who are anything but egocentric, and he frequently enlists a human resources professional to build a psychological profile of prospective employees.
 This way, he can make certain a recruit is the service-oriented, social person he seeks.

-"A great culture to me is more important than P and L," Fisher says.
+MAKE NICE"A great culture to me is more important than P and L," Fisher says.
 "A caring culture sets the pace for a great experience for the stylists and for the clients."
 He holds ongoing training programs that reinforce customer care and include topics like etiquette and chairside manners—protocol that isn't always taught in salons.
 "Once people understand what the culture is about, a self-policing culture develops," says Fisher.
 "So if things aren't going right, then the people who are not up to the task are forced out of the company."

-The salon's mission statement is two words: authentic beauty.
+BE AUTHENTICThe salon's mission statement is two words: authentic beauty.
 It's when the skill and insight of the hairdresser meet the insight of the client and result in a transforming experience.
 Fisher explains, "Authentic beauty is just taking the time to be more intimate, to really find out what the client wants, to look at the face, study the eyes, understand the texture you're working with and then create a great haircut that's going to make her look attractive."

-An easy way to ensure client loyalty is to create a memorable experience and an atmosphere that engages all five senses.
+USE YOUR SENSESAn easy way to ensure client loyalty is to create a memorable experience and an atmosphere that engages all five senses.
 "We always play the same kind of European dance music," Eric says.
 "We show fashion videos from Milan, Paris and London, and we don't just have magazines, we've got great books, too."